Our organization is built on a common strategy and company culture, and reinforced by local management and a lean head office.

 Lisbeth Pedersen (1975)

-Lisbeth Pedersen joined Cermaq in 2015 and works as HR coordinator in Cermaq Norway.
+Lisbeth Pedersen joined Cermaq in 2015 and works as HR manager in Cermaq Norway.
 Pedersen is a graduate from Faculty of Law University of Oslo, and University of North Dakota School of Law.
 She has broad experience within HR, both from the Norwegian Labour and Welfare Administration, and from the travel industry.
 Pedersen was elected board member in Cermaq Group AS in September 2017.